Rupert Read on how saying 'no' to an interview kicked off a series of events that led to a welcome u-turn from the BBC.

 The BBC has now told its staff: “You do not need a ‘denier’ to balance the debate.”

 Exactly what was at issue when I got the call from the Beeb at the start of August, and said ‘No’.

 Blimey.
 It looks like we won!

 Rupert Read is an academic at UEA.
-He tweets here.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+He tweets here.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.